 There are a number of assumptions on which the proofs reported here are based.
-Specifically these are:

-• We prove functional correctness only between the induced semantics for the C code and its specification, and so the compiler and linker need to be trusted.
+- We prove functional correctness only between the induced semantics for the C code and its specification, and so the compiler and linker need to be trusted.
 This gap can be bridged by combining our Microkit tool with the existing seL4 binary-verification toolchain.
 This toolchain proves that the seL4 binary has the same semantics as the verified C code, and thus ensures that the seL4 kernel proofs apply to the kernel binary.
-In the same way, that toolchain should be able to extend the verification of libmicrokit to the binary code.

-- The proof work is done by SMT solvers.
-We therefore assume that the SMT solver used is functionally correct and is invoked correctly. - Finally, one also has to make some bottom-level assumptions about the physical world and other code running in the system.
+In the same way, that toolchain should be able to extend the verification of libmicrokit to its binary code. - The proof work is done by SMT solvers.
+We therefore assume that the SMT solver used is functionally correct and is invoked correctly.
+(We have alleviated this concern/gap by having employed a variety of different SMT solvers.) - Finally, one also has to make some bottom-level assumptions about the physical world and other code running in the system.
 Tackling these have to be left to future work (where possible) or have to be validated by empirical means.
 If these assumptions are not met, faults can still occur.

-In our case, the assumptions are that the hardware works as specified by the manufacturer, the kernel has been loaded correctly, and that the libraries outside the scope of the verification project, such as libsel4, also satisfy the properties stated in the spec.
-Furthermore, the correct initialisation by system_initialiser is assumed unless the verified case-init loader is used.
+In our case, the assumptions are that the hardware works as specified by the manufacturer, the kernel has been loaded correctly, and that the libraries outside the scope of the verification project, such as libsel4, also satisfy the properties stated in their specs.
+Furthermore, the correct initialisation by system\initialiser is assumed unless the verified case-init loader is used.